GonzalezBiodiversityLab/st-lawrence-connectivity/present-and-future prioritization/scripts/README.md

 # Scripts - present-and-future prioritization (archival)

-**Purpose.** This folder contains an archival snapshot of analysis scripts used by three analysts for the “present-and-future prioritization” work.
+**Purpose.** This folder contains an archival snapshot of analysis scripts used by four analysts for the “present-and-future prioritization” work.
 Scripts are provided **as-is** in the spirit of open science and transparency.

 **Important notes**
 - These scripts are **not a unified, runnable pipeline**.
 Different files assume different directory structures and machine-specific paths.